 Download the sample SCCM package.
 It's a .zip file that contains the script installer deployment type.
 For more information about packages and programs in System Center Configuration Manager, see Packages and programs in System Center Configuration Manager.

 The script installer deployment type already has a detection method script and will correctly assess the installation.
-Also, there is an uninstall switch, which means that you can easily remove the OneDrive sync client, if necessary.
+Also, there is an uninstall switch, which means that you can easily remove the OneDrive sync app, if necessary.

 Copy the installer to a folder in the SCCM source content share.